oVirt/ovirt-site/source/uncategorized/trusted-compute-pools-deployment.html.md

 ### Configuration in oVirt Engine

-User may want to configure vdc_options to override the default values, these configurations include:
+User may want to configure vdc_options to overwrite the default values, these configurations include:

 | options                        | default value                          |
 |--------------------------------|----------------------------------------|